A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Abstract

 \section{Abstract}

 Deep neural networks (DNNs) have found widespread applications in interpreting remote sensing (RS) imagery.
-However, it has been demonstrated in previous works that DNNs are vulnerable to different types of noises, particularly adversarial noises.
-Surprisingly, there has been a lack of comprehensive studies on the robustness of RS tasks, prompting us to undertake a thorough survey and benchmark on the robustness of image classification and object detection in RS.
-To our best knowledge, this study represents the first comprehensive examination of both natural robustness and adversarial robustness in RS tasks.
-Specifically, we have curated and made publicly available datasets that contain natural and adversarial noises.
-These datasets serve as valuable resources for evaluating the robustness of DNNs-based models.
-To provide a comprehensive assessment of model robustness, we conducted meticulous experiments with numerous different classifiers and detectors, encompassing a wide range of mainstream methods.
-Through rigorous evaluation, we have uncovered insightful and intriguing findings, which shed light on the relationship between adversarial noise crafting and model training, yielding a deeper understanding of the susceptibility and limitations of various models, and providing guidance for the development of more resilient and robust models
+However, it has been demonstrated in previous works that DNNs are susceptible and vulnerable to different types of noises, particularly adversarial noises.
+Surprisingly, there has been a lack of comprehensive studies on the robustness of RS tasks, prompting us to undertake a thorough survey and benchmark on the robustness of DNNs in RS.
+This manuscript conducts a thorough study of both the natural robustness and adversarial robustness of DNNs in RS tasks.
+Specifically, we systematically and extensively survey the robustness of DNNs from various perspectives such as noise type, attack domain, attacker's knowledge, \etc., encompassing typical applications such as object detection, image classification, \etc. Building upon this foundation, we further develop a rigorous framework for testing the robustness of models, which entails the construction of noised datasets, robustness testing, and evaluation.
+Under the proposed framework, we perform a meticulous and systematic examination of the robustness of typical deep learning algorithms in the context of object detection and image classification applications.
+Through survey and benchmark, we uncover insightful and intriguing findings, which shed light on the relationship between adversarial noise crafting and model training, yielding a deeper understanding of the susceptibility and limitations of various DNNs-based models, and providing guidance for the development of more resilient and robust models.